Cringila

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-According to AreaSearch's aggregation of ATO data released for financial year ending June 30, 2023, Cringila had a median taxpayer income of $37,752 and an average income of $45,147.
-Both figures are below the national averages of $52,390 (median) and $65,215 (average).
-By September 2025, estimated incomes would be approximately $41,097 (median) and $49,147 (average), based on an 8.86% increase since June 2023.
-The 2021 Census shows household, family, and personal incomes in Cringila falling between the 1st and 8th percentiles nationally.
-Income distribution data indicates that 27.6% of Cringila's population earns between $400 and $799 annually, compared to regional levels where the $1,500 - $2,999 category is predominant at 29.9%.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Cringila had a median income among taxpayers of $37,752.
+The average income stood at $45,147.
+This is below the national average of $52,390 and regional NSW's average of $65,215.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Cringila would be approximately $41,097 (median) and $49,147 (average) as of September 2025.
+According to the 2021 Census figures, household, family, and personal incomes in Cringila all fall between the 1st and 8th percentiles nationally.
+Income distribution data shows that 27.6% of Cringila's population (608 individuals) have incomes within the $400 - $799 range, differing from regional levels where the $1,500 - $2,999 category is predominant at 29.9%.
 Housing affordability pressures are severe in Cringila, with only 82.6% of income remaining after housing costs, ranking at the 9th percentile nationally.

 Frequently Asked Questions - Income